firebird-finance/firebird-docs/docs/gvVALUEguide.md

 **For users who are NOT in the vGov (Governance Vault) currently**

-In order to obtain your gvVALUE tokens; which is the asset that will be bridged across the Ethereum Mainnet and the Binance Smart Chain (BSC) Mainnet, you will be required to stake your $VALUE tokens to the vGov (formerly known as the Governance Vault). **When you stake your $VALUE tokens to the vGov, your $VALUE will be wrapped into a new token called $gvVALUE.
+In order to obtain your gvVALUE tokens which is the asset that will be bridged across the Ethereum Mainnet and the Binance Smart Chain (BSC) Mainnet, you will be required to stake your $VALUE tokens to the vGov (formerly known as the Governance Vault). **When you stake your $VALUE tokens to the vGov, your $VALUE will be wrapped into a new token called $gvVALUE.
 When you unstake your $VALUE from the vGov, your $VALUE tokens will be unwrapped from $gvVALUE.
 If you send your $gvVALUE to another wallet, that new wallet will be able to redeem the $VALUE tokens using the vGov."

 **INSTRUCTIONS**